-We have audited the accompanying financial statements of Meals on Wheels of Albuquerque (a nonprofit organization), which comprise the statements of financial position as of December 31, 2022, and 2021, and the related statements of activities and changes in net assets, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Meals on Wheels New Mexico (a nonprofit organization), which comprise the statements of financial position as of December 31, 2023, and 2022, and the related statements of activities and changes in net assets, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Meals on Wheels of Albuquerque as of December 31, 2022, and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Meals on Wheels New Mexico as of December 31, 2023, and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.